 Is Addiction a Disease?
 Yes, and it is the only disease that you have to convince someone that they have.The only one.
-I get asked by residents and their families this question often, and because of this I wanted to break it down and explain what exactly happens in the brain once addiction hijacks it.
+I get this question often.
+I want to break it down, and explain what exactly happens in the brain once addiction hijacks it.

-A normal pleasurable event begins with a stimulus.
+A normal happy event begins with a stimulus.
 For example, a visit with your granny gives you a warm experience of joy.
 Her smile, her eyes, or her calling you by your nickname all set in motion a series of events in your brain that creates a ‘pleasure construct’.
-We have several of these pleasure constructs, triggered by a fond memory, shopping, food, a favorite sports team, etc. Once activated, these produce a normal release of dopamine in the midbrain.
-Drugs, however, initiate a massive release of dopamine into the midbrain, way more than the brain was ever intended to handle.
+We have several of these pleasure constructs, triggered by a fond memory, shopping, food, a favorite sports team, etc. Once triggered, these activities produce a normal release of dopamine in the midbrain.
+Drugs, however, initiate a massive release of dopamine into the midbrain, way more dopamine than the brain was ever intended to handle.

-What is Dopamine?
+What is Dopamine and Glutamate?

 What is the midbrain?